 - Excellent English language skills (multiple languages an asset) or so cute no one notices you’re working on it.

 - Ability to make lesson plans (cheat sheet).

 - Own a reliable vehicle.
 Yes, your ’87 Volkswagen counts.

-- Be able to use a laptop & PowerPoint (yes, we are serious).
+- Be able to use a laptop & PowerPoint (or Keynote) and yes, we are serious.

 - Must have ongoing professional development and utilize opportunities such as Wilderness Medical Society and Wilderness Risk Management conferences.

 - Hold current certification in either Wilderness First Responder, EMR (or equivalent), Outdoor Emergency Care, EMT, Paramedic, RN, MD, etc. are considered an asset.

 In order to teach for Center for Wilderness Safety, all instructor candidates; regardless of which course(s) they wish to teach, must successfully complete an Instructor Fundamentals course.
 This course is designed to help give instructor candidates the key foundation needed to be an extraordinary instructor.